-descriptor_tag - This 16-bit unsigned integer shall have the value 0x0006, identifying this descriptor as being the ATSC_staggercast_descriptor().

-descriptor_length - This 16-bit unsigned integer shall specify the length (in bytes) immediately following this field up to the end of this descriptor.
+- descriptor\tag This 16-bit unsigned integer shall have the value 0x0006, identifying this descriptor as being the ATSC\staggercast\descriptor(). - descriptor\length This 16-bit unsigned integer shall specify the length (in bytes) immediately following this field up to the end of this descriptor.

-number_of_assets - An 8-bit unsigned integer field that shall specify the number of Staggercast Assets described by this descriptor.
+number\of\assets - An 8-bit unsigned integer field that shall specify the number of Staggercast Assets described by this descriptor.

-staggercast_packet_id - This 16-bit unsigned integer shall indicate the packet_id of a Staggercast Asset.
+staggercast\packet\id - This 16-bit unsigned integer shall indicate the packet\id of a Staggercast Asset.

-main_asset_packet_id - indicates which main Asset is protected by the Staggercast Asset.
-Its value shall be set to the value of the packet_id of the main Asset protected by the Staggercast Asset.
+main\asset\packet\id - Indicates which main Asset is protected by the Staggercast Asset.
+Its value shall be set to the value of the packet\id of the main Asset protected by the Staggercast Asset.

-If an Asset is annotated with an ATSC_staggercast_descriptor(), the ATSC 3.0 client is expected to not select such Asset for regular playout.
-If the ATSC 3.0 receiver supports the Staggercast mechanism, it is expected to buffer both the main audio and the Staggercast audio in order to be able to switch down to the Staggercast audio, should main audio become unavailable.
+If an Asset is annotated with an ATSC\staggercast\descriptor(), an ATSC 3.0 client is expected to not select such Asset for regular playout.
+If an ATSC 3.0 receiver supports the Staggercast mechanism, it is expected to buffer both the main audio and the Staggercast audio in order to be able to switch down to the Staggercast audio, should main audio become unavailable.